mCaballero1224/scrips/bash/binit/README.md

 ## Usage

 Run the script like you would any program, giving it the file you'd like to place in the binary directory.
+You'll likely have to run it with `sudo` since it's copying to a binary directory unless you're running it as root.

 ```
-binit /home/mCaballero1224/Development/some_project/some_executable
+sudo binit /home/mCaballero1224/Development/some_project/some_executable
 ```